delta-io/delta/protocol_rfcs/collated-string-type.md

 > ***Edit the [Per-file Statistics](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#per-file-statistics) section and change it from the "Per-column statistics" section onwards.***

 Per-column statistics record information for each column in the file and they are encoded, mirroring the schema of the actual data.
+Statistic are optional and it is allowed to provide UTF8 binary statistics for strings when the field has a different collation.
 For example, given the following data schema:

 ```
 |-- a: struct
 |    |-- b: struct